 19 And the chief priests and the scribes the same hour sought to lay hands on him, and they feared the people, for they perceived that he had spoken this parable against them.
 20 And they watched him and sent forth spies who should feign themselves to be just men so that they might take hold of his words, and that they might deliver him to the power and authority of the governor.
 21 And they asked him, saying, "Master, we know that you say and teach rightly, neither do you accept the person of any, but teach the way of God truly.
 22 Is it lawful for us to give tribute to Caesar, or not?"
 23 But he perceived their craftiness and said to them, "Why do you test me?
 24 Show me a denarius.
 Whose image and superscription does it have?"
 They answered and said, "Caesar's."
 25 And he said to them, "Render therefore to Caesar the things which are Caesar's, and to God the things which are God's."
 26 And they could not take hold of his words before the people.
 And they marveled at his answer and held their peace.

-27 Then some of the Sadducees, who deny that there is any resurrection, came to him and they asked him, 28 Saying, "Master, Moses wrote to us that 'if any man's brother should die, having a wife, and he should die without children, that his brother should take his wife, and raise up seed for his brother.'
+27 Then some of the Sadducees, who deny that there is any resurrection, came to him and they asked him, 28 Saying, "Master, Moses wrote to us that 'if any man's brother should die, having a wife, and he should die without children, that his brother should take his wife, and raise up children for his brother.'
 29 There were therefore seven brothers: the first took a wife and died without children, 30 the second took her for a wife and he died childless, 31 Then the third took her, and in like manner the seven all died and they left no children.
 32 Last of all the woman also died.
 33 Therefore, in the resurrection, whose wife of them is she?
 For seven had her for a wife."

 34 And Jesus, answering, said to them, "The children of this world marry and are given in marriage, 35 But those who are accounted worthy to obtain that world and the resurrection from the dead, neither marry, nor are given in marriage, 36 Neither can they die anymore, because they are equal to the angels and are the children of God, being the children of the resurrection.
 37 But that the dead are raised, even Moses showed it at the bush when he calls the Lord 'the God of Abraham, the God of Isaac, and the God of Jacob.'
 38 For he is not a God of the dead, but of the living, for all live to him."
 39 Then some of the scribes, answering, said, "Master, you have well said."
 40 And after that, they dared not ask him any question at all.